What is Identity and Access Management (IAM)?

 How is IAM different from identity security?

 Technically speaking, IAM tools are management solutions, not security solutions.
-Though IAM can help restrict access to resources by managing digital identities, IAM policies, programs, and technologies typically are not designed primarily for security.
+Though IAM tools can help restrict access to resources by managing digital identities, IAM policies, programs, and technologies are not designed primarily for security.

 For example, IAM technologies that store and manage identities to provide SSO or multi-factor authentication (MFA) capabilities cannot detect and prevent identity-driven attacks in real time.
 Likewise, IAM solutions are an important part of the overall identity strategy, but they typically lack deep visibility into endpoints, devices, and workloads in addition to identities and user behavior.